SoftwareAG/c8y-docs/content/change-logs/application-enablement/ui-c8y-1020-0-0-use-routing-in-alarms-6264.md

 ticket: MTM-59106
 version: 1020.0.0
 ---
-Alarms previously could not be shared, as they had no unique link to reference them e.g. in mails or chats.
-With this change, each alarm gets an unique link, helping to sharing and navigating between alarms more easily.
+Previously, alarms could not be shared as they had no unique link to reference them, for example in mails or chats.
+With this change, each alarm gets an unique link.
+This allows to share alarms and navigate between alarms more easily.